Science for Early Career Teachers Webinar Series

 Angharad became a PSTT Fellow in 2018 after winning a Primary Science Teacher Award (PSTA) and is also the Chair of the ASE Primary Committee.
 She has worked with a wide range of organisations delivering CPD and developing resources, including Findel Publishing, the Great Science Share for Schools as a Regional Champion, NFU and STEM Learning and has also worked as an Associate Lecturer for ITT in Leeds.

-Both primary science and outdoor learning continue to be passions for Angharad, and she is proud to be supporting schools and science leaders to inspire the next generation of scientists in her role as Regional Mentor.
+Both primary science and outdoor learning continue to be passions for Angharad, and she is proud to be supporting schools and science leaders to inspire the next generation of scientists in her role as Primary Science Mentor.

 Kate Redhead has been a Fellow of PSTT since 2012, with her Primary Science Teacher Award endorsed by the Wellcome Trust.
 Before joining PSTT, she worked as a Science Subject Leader and later as an Assistant Head at a large primary school in Birmingham.
 During her teaching career, Kate earned a Masters in Education, focusing on designing and implementing science schemes of work, and completed her NPQH qualification.
 She also introduced a Science Lab at her school and led a Research Learning Community to explore the impact of dialogue on science teaching and learning.